-Is it okay for me to start by saying Hallelujah?
-Hallelujah! that I finally found THE recipe that’s everything I’ve been looking for in homemade hot chocolate success.
-Trust me, I’ve been looking for a long time and haven’t been satisfied with anything to share with you until now.
+I finally found THE recipe that’s everything I’ve been looking for in homemade hot chocolate success.
+I’ve been looking for a long time and haven’t been satisfied with anything to share with you until now.
 Hot Chocolate In the Slow Cooker is creamy and perfectly chocolatey, smooth and satisfying, big emphasis on the smooth part.
 Satisfying yet irresistible.
 I mean it… irresistible.
-And did I say chocolately?
+And did I say chocolatey?

 I serve the hot chocolate here with spoons because we try to savor every sip.
 It’s just thick enough that the mini chocolate chip garnish stays on the surface, and a dollop of your favorite whipped cream is certainly pretty,